Pratik-050/ShellShield/README.md

 # ShellShield

 This project includes building a simple container from scratch.
-It'll contain system,process and signals concepts.
-We'll use C++ to code the entire project.
+It'll contain system,process and signals concepts from (OS).
+This project uses CGROUPS V1, a newer version of CGROUPs is available.

 # How to run